Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 The characters arrive to find the grapevines trampled and the winery in ruins.
 Wintersplinter's tracks are clearly visible on the trail to the south.
 Characters who follow the tracks catch up with Wintersplinter as the blight slowly makes its way back to Yester Hill.

-The Martikovs narrowly escape the carnage and flee to the Blue Water Inn in Vallaki (chapter 5, area N2). [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]] is crushed by the loss of the winery, and morale in Vallaki sinks to an all-time low as word of the winery's destruction spreads through town.
+The Martikovs narrowly escape the carnage and flee to the Blue Water Inn in Vallaki (chapter 5, area N2). [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]] is crushed by the loss of the winery, and morale in Vallaki sinks to an all-time low as word of the winery's destruction spreads through town.

 #### Development

-Three days after Wintersplinter's attack, [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3) dispatches the seven [[5.
+Three days after Wintersplinter's attack, [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3) dispatches the seven [[5.
 Mechanics/Bestiary/Construct/Scarecrow.md\|scarecrows]] from Berez and orders them to take up positions in the vineyard, to discourage the wereravens from returning.
 These scarecrows attack anyone who crosses the vineyard or approaches the ruined winery.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/115-cos12-05.webp#center]]